-Please note: Information and dates may be updated depending on further information from the Tri-Agency and resources available.
+Information and dates may be updated depending on further information received from the agency.

-Both program award applications are adjudicated and sent forward to a national competition by the University of Waterloo's Graduate Studies Office (GSO).
-In some cases students may apply directly to NSERC.
-Applicants must check the NSERC website for complete details regarding the competition.
-For information pertaining to the Tri-Agency Canada Graduate Scholarships Master’s (CGS-M) competition, please visit Waterloo’s Tri-Agency (CIHR, NSERC, SSHRC) Canada Graduate Scholarships Master's (CGS-M) website.
+For information pertaining to the Tri-Agency Canada Graduate Scholarships Master’s (CGS-M) competition, please visit Waterloo’s Tri-Agency (CIHR, NSERC, SSHRC) Canada Graduate Scholarships Master's (CGS-M) web page.

 - Waterloo’s administrative process

 - Waterloo timeline

 The NSERC Doctoral Scholarships program provides financial support to high-calibre scholars who are engaged in doctoral programs in the natural sciences or engineering.
 There are two types of NSERC Doctoral Scholarships available: